sienkus/sienkus.github.io/README.md

 Highly motivated and detail-oriented IT professional with experience in managing IT infrastructures, developing software applications, and providing technical support.
 Strong passion for STEM fields, particularly Artificial Intelligence, Machine Learning, and Cloud Computing.

 ## Education

-* Bachelor's in Business Administration- Accounting (2021)
 * African Development University, Niamey, Niger
+    + Bachelor's in Business Administration -Accounting (2021)
-* Dean's List of Academic Excellence
+    + Dean's List of Academic Excellence
-* Medal of Merit for Academic Excellence
+    + Medal of Merit for Academic Excellence

 ## Certifications

-* IBM AI Engineering (2023)
+* IBM AI Engineering                                                                          October 2023
-* Introduction to Computer Vision and Image Processing (2023)
+* Introduction to Computer Vision and Image Processing                                        October 2023
-* Deep Neural Networks with PyTorch (2023)
+* Deep Neural Networks with PyTorch (with Honors)                                           September 2023
-* Principles of Intelligent Behavior in Biological and Social Systems (PIBSS) African Development University, Niamey, Niger (2021-2023)
+* Building Deep Learning Models with TensorFlow                                             September 2023
+* Introduction to Deep Learning & Neural Networks with Keras                                September 2023
+* Machine Learning with Python                                                                  April 2023
+* Introduction to Artificial Intelligence and Robotics				                          January 2023
+* Project Name: Crop simulation and irrigation optimizer with Nevergrad (Facebook Research) 3rd Prize, Best Participant out of 150
+* Data Structures                                                                                June 2022
+* Google Africa Developer - Cloud Engineer                                                  December 2021
+* Google Digital Skills                                                                      January 2020
+* International Youth Math Competition (Bronze Prize)                                        November 2019

 ## Professional Experience

-### Research Fellow - AI Futures Fellowship
+### Research Fellow

-Mexico City, Mexico
-Research Fellow - AI and Technical Research
+AI Futures Fellowship, Mexico City, Mexico                                 January 2024 - March 2024 Research Fellow - AI and Technical Research
-January 2024 - February 2024
-Research Project: Singular Learning Theory of Double Descent
+* Research Project: Singular Learning Theory of Double Descent
 Supervisor: Jesse Hoogland

-### Research Apprentice - ILINA Fellowship Program
+### Research Fellow

-Nairobi, Kenya
-Research Apprentice - AI and Technical Research
-July 2023 - October 2023
+ILINA Fellowship Program, Nairobi, Kenya                                          July 2023 - October 2023
 Supervisor: Jake Mendel
-Worked on Machine Learning projects with PyTorch for technical AI alignment using the Redwood Research ML Camp 2.0 curriculum Participated in the Principles of Intelligent Behavior in Biological and Social Systems (PIBSS) African Development University, Niamey, Niger
+* Worked on Machine Learning projects with PyTorch for technical AI alignment using the Redwood Research ML Camp 2.0 curriculum
+* Participated in the Principles of Intelligent Behavior in Biological and Social Systems (PIBSS)

 ### Technical Support Coordinator - Information Technology

-November 2021 - July 2023
+African Development University, Niamey, Niger                                    November 2021 - July 2023
-African Development University, Niamey, Niger Co-founded the Digital and IT Department of the university Provided technical support for 7 technical project roles to support the roll-out of new applications Co-organized the first Hackathon and the first AI Bootcamp of the university Managed IT infrastructures in 6 locations
+* Co-founded the Digital and IT Department of the university
+* Provided technical support for 7 technical project roles to support the roll-out of new applications

-### Cloud Engineer - Google Africa Developer

-December 2021 - Present
-Google Africa, Nairobi, Kenya
-Designed and implemented cloud-based solutions for clients Utilized Google Cloud Platform (GCP) to develop scalable applications
+* Co-organized the first Hackathon and the first AI Bootcamp of the university
+* Managed IT infrastructures in 6 locations

 ## Leadership Activities